SquozenOrange/angular-observer-pattern/README.md

 # Basic Explanation

 When a post is made using the input form, the data will show as a new panel in `myOutput` which is seperate component.
 A "Toast" notification will also show on screen for 5 seconds informing you that a new post has been made.
-This is mirrored when a post is removed and the Toast notification will display the fact that a post has been removed.
+This is mirrored when a post is removed; the Toast notification will display the fact that a post has been removed and state it's Title.
 All of this is handled by the same service, `eventNotify`

 # Breakdown